Junior leads Seminole women's cross country to eighth place showing

-Beyond performance-based results on the course and track, Harvey's teams have excelled academically, earning USTFCCA All-Academic honors both in cross country and track.
-Hannah Brooks was the ACC Cross Country Scholar-Athlete of the Year in 2011 and earned CoSIDA Academic All-American honors, completing her graduate degree with a cumulative 4.0 gpa.
-Collectively, the FSU women have never dipped below a cumulative 3.0 team GPA in her tenure.
+Beyond performance-based results on the course and track, Harvey's teams have flourished academically, earning USTFCCA All-Academic honors both in cross country and track.
+Winslow swept ACC Indoor and Outdoor Scholar-Athlete of the Year honors in 2013 and earned CoSIDA Academic All-American honors.
+Seminoles have also won three of the last four ACC Scholar-Athlete of the Year honors in cross country.

 Collegiately, Harvey collected All-American honors in both cross country and track at Michigan between 1991-1995.
-She placed 21st at the 1992 NCAA Cross Country Championships and also earned first-team All-Big Ten honors in 1992 and 1995.
+She was 21st at the 1992 NCAA Cross Country Championships and also earned first-team All-Big Ten honors in 1992 and 1995.
 On the track, Harvey finished eighth in the mile at the NCAA Indoor Championships and fifth in the 3,000 meters in 1995.

 A 1995 Michigan graduate, Harvey received her B.A. in anthropology.
 She was also a three-time Academic All-Big Ten honoree, winning the 1995 Scholar Athlete of the Year award.